gigatskhondia/language_models/README.md

-# Pseudo large language models
+# Chatbot

-This repository is an attempt to create pseudo large language models at the compute cost of shallow learning.
-It also contains my other experiments with natural language models.
+This repository contains simple chatbots.

 To keep up to date with the project please check [Gigala](https://www.facebook.com/GigaTsk) page.